 This indicator estimates the percentage of leftover paint, both latex and oil-based, that is recycled and reused in Washington State.

 In 2010, Washington households and businesses purchased approximately 14.1 million gallons of architectural paint.
 The United States Environmental Protection Agency (EPA) estimates that about ten percent of all paint purchased in the United States becomes "leftover."
 Therefore, it is projected that 1.4 million gallons of paint were left over from the paint purchased by Washington residents in 2010.

 Leftover paint is the largest volume of material collected by local government household hazardous waste (HHW) collection programs.
 This indicator uses data reported by the HHW collection programs to estimate the percentage of leftover paint that is reused and recycled.

 Click on the image below for larger view.

-This indicator has approximately a 1.5-year time lag due to the process of gathering, compiling, and analyzing data and distributing information to stakeholders.
+This indicator has approximately a two-year time lag due to the time involved in gathering, compiling, and analyzing data.

 Ecology and other organizations are:

 For more information, contact Gretchen Newman, 360-407-6097.Return to main indicator.

 Privacy Notice | Site Info | Accessibility | Contact the web team |